13.2 – Why tests of assumption are important

 where df for Student’s t-test was n_{1} + n_{2} - 2.
 Note that Welch’s test assumes normal distributed data.

-Note also that in R Commander, the default option for conducting the t-test is Welch’s version, not the standard t-test (Fig. 1).
+Note 1: In R and therefore R Commander, the default option for conducting the t-test is Welch’s version, not the standard t-test (Fig 1).

 Screenshot Rcmdr options t-test